pjcozzi/Articles/RTR/GraphicsResearch/README.md

 # How to Implement Graphics Research

-The [Penn graphics students](http://cg.cis.upenn.edu/index.html) I work with on MS thesis, senior design, or [GPU course](http://www.seas.upenn.edu/~cis565/) projects and my colleagues working on [Cesium](http://cesiumjs.org/) are all implementing fairly recent graphics research.
+The [Penn graphics students](http://cg.cis.upenn.edu/index.html) I work with on MS thesis, senior design, and [GPU course](http://www.seas.upenn.edu/~cis565/) projects and my colleagues working on [Cesium](http://cesiumjs.org/) are all implementing fairly recent graphics research.

 This article presents tips for implementing research that I have learned through hands-on development and through mentoring students and practitioners.
 There seems to be a huge difference in productivity depending how how we navigate papers and how we approach implementing them.